SoftInstigate/restheart/platform-plugins/README.md

 # RESTHeart Platform packager

+This projects packages the RESTHeart Platform files into a single zip file to make it available to the public.

 Clone this repository, then cd into it and clone (or copy) the `restheart-platform-core`,  `restheart-platform-security` and `si-lka` projects.

 ```